What is Augmented Reality?

 Dane Aleksander, animator at Animat Habitat

 Augmented reality (AR) adds a layer of digital information on top of the physical world around us, and we are already using this technology in many different ways.
-One of the most common ways is with our smart phones, which have a few features that make AR possible and relatively easy to implement.
-Key components include a camera as well as sensors like a gyroscope, accelerometer, GPS receiver and compass that enables the smart phone to determine its orientation, the direction that it is pointed in, its general location, and then – with the camera – it can use recognition software to figure out exactly where it is and what it is looking at.
+One of the most common ways is with our smartphones.
+A few features of phones today make augmented reality technology possible and relatively easy to implement.
+Key components include a camera as well as sensors like a gyroscope, accelerometer, GPS receiver and compass that enables the smartphone to determine its orientation, the direction that it is pointed in, its general location, and then – with the camera – it can use recognition software to figure out exactly where it is and what it is looking at.
 Once you know where you are, you can start overlaying accurate and designed information on top of the world around you.

-AR is changing the way we view the world, and blurring the line between natural and digital.
+Augmented reality is changing the way we view the world, and blurring the line between natural and digital.
 Everyone from tourists to teachers, to someone looking to share information about the world around them can now benefit from computer-generated graphics, audio and other sensory information superimposed in a real-world environment in real time.
-This article looks at where the technology is today and where it is headed.

 An Added Perspective

-For an insight into AR technology, we look to the perspective of a developer.
+For an insight into augmented reality technology, I interviewed a developer to get her perspective.
 For the past five years, Mai El-Awini has worked in the Labs division of Current Studios—an advertising studio in Halifax, Canada.
 There she developed augmented reality applications that boosted international marketing campaigns into an interactive space.
-In between studio projects, Mai has helped to develop the companion app for White Elephant.
+In between projects, Mai helped me develop the companion app for White Elephant.

 First, may you describe your role as lead developer and what about it you find compelling?